A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Outline of the Proofs

 We will need to establish some approximations to the density formulas (\ref{ptxy}) and (\ref{ptKeq}).
 We will therefore state in this subsection six lemmas, all of which will be proved in section \ref{densec}.
 As indicated in section \ref{ldsec}, most particles that are alive at time $t$ will be descended from particles that were near $L$ at time $t - \rho/\beta$.
 Therefore, it will be useful to have the following approximation for $p_t(x,y)$, which holds when $x \approx \rho^2/2 \beta$ and $t \approx \rho/\beta$.
 Note that here and throughout this subsection and the next two, the time $t$ implicitly depends on $n$.

 \begin{Lemma} Write If $|w| \ll \sqrt{\rho/\beta}$ and $0 \leq s \ll \rho^{1/4} \beta^{-3/4}$, then

 \end{Lemma}

 It follows from (\ref{A1}) that if $|y| \lesssim \sqrt{\rho/\beta}$, then the last four terms inside the exponential in (\ref{ptestimate}) are all $o(1)$.
-Note also that Lemma \ref{firstmom} indicates that for $x$ sufficiently close to $\rho^2/2 \beta$, the expected number of descendant particles in a particular set at time $t$ closely matches the Gaussian distribution with mean $0$ and variance $\rho/\beta$.
+Among the other terms inside the exponential in (\ref{ptestimate}), only the $-\beta y^2/2 \rho$ term involves $y$.
+Therefore, Lemma \ref{firstmom} indicates that for $x$ sufficiently close to $\rho^2/2 \beta$, the empirical distribution of particles at time $t$ closely matches the Gaussian distribution with mean $0$ and variance $\rho/\beta$.

 Our remaining approximations pertain to the process in which particles are killed when they reach $L_A$.
 As long as $t$ is large enough, and $x$ and $y$ are sufficiently close to $L_A$, the right-hand side of (\ref{ptKeq}) can be approximated by its leading term.